unhingednerdxcx/GameME/README.md

 Ever wanted to make a game with a controller and play it on your PC?
 Well this repo makes that dream come to life.
 I have set-ten up the controller and base of the game so you can customize everything.
-I used maybe a million commands along with tips to assist you.
+I used maybe a million comments along with tips to assist you.
 By the way i used Arduino IDE for the .ino code, for python i used VSC and for Godot i used Godot engine.
 STILL NOT TESTED ON ESP32.

 # Table of contents: